OCDEV/OCDEV/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on a project with 3 pixel!
+- 👨🏽‍💻 I’m currently working on a game project!
 - 🌱 I’m currently learning to be a more sophisticated Web Developer;
 - 💬 Ask me about anything about what I do, I am happy to help;
-- 📫 How to reach me: wg1#9999 Discord;
+- 📫 How to reach me: wg1#0416 Discord;

 **Languages and Tools:**